chenbk85/dzenstat/README.md

-*dzenstat* is a simple monitor that prints system information out to the console.
-It is meant to be used in combination with
+*dzenstat* is a simple monitor that prints system information out to the console; it is meant to be used in combination with
 <a href="http://github.com/robm/dzen/">dzen2</a>.

-Please note that this programme is still in early development, so it's very likely that things are buggy.
-However it should not break anything on the system, so feel free to test!
+Please note that this programme is still in early development, so it's very likely that things are buggy (see below).

 screenshot
 ----------

-Now with MPD support!

 ![screenshot](http://ayekat.ch/img/host/github.com/screen_dzenstat.png)